Thomas A. Jenkins: Congress

 He was elected as a Republican to the Sixty-ninth and to the sixteen succeeding Congresses (March 4, 1925 - January 3, 1959).
 Jenkins was a delegate to Republican National Convention from Ohio in 1940, 1944.
 In 1947, he served on the Herter Committee.
 After the Dunkirk evacuation and during the Battle of Britain Jenkins spoke out in favor of giving aid to the British and campaigned against isolationism.
 He had a reputation for being so outspokenly pro-British that in the 1940 election, his opponent, isolationist Democrat John P. Kelso referred to him as the "Congressman from London."
 Jenkins responded by calling his opponent a "Craven stooge for Herr Hitler."
 In March 1941, he discussed the outcome of the British raid into Norway known as Operation Claymore when news of it played on American news reels, and argued this was proof that Britain could win if only we gave them the help they needed.

+Jenkins was, however, an opponent of the Lend-Lease bill and spoke fervently against it.
+During one such speech on the House floor, on February 5, 1941, Jenkins questioned the origins of the bill and made accusations bordering on conspiracy, saying "Can it be in the insatiable ambition of the President to want to have a hand in the domination of the world?” and citing alleged "moneyed influences against whom Hitler has committed some special act which they resent," a poorly concealed reference to Jews.
+Despite supporting aid to Britain overall, he voted against the Lend-Lease bill.

+Jenkins later voted in favor of the Civil Rights Act of 1957.
 He was not a candidate for renomination in 1958.
-Jenkins voted in favor of the Civil Rights Act of 1957.